Bachelor degree // Study in English

 The final acceptance letter will be sent at the end of July, after we receive all diplomas/necessary documents.

 Danish, Nordic, EU and EEA students: there is no tuition fee for the study period at IBA.
-The tuition fee for the study period at SFU in China is approx. DKK 19,300 per year.
+The tuition fee for the study period i Shanghai, China is approx. DKK 19,300 per year.

 All students must pay a registration fee of approx. DKK 525 at IBA upon arrival.